-Cultivated systems are lands dominated by domesticated species and used for and substantially changed by crop, agroforestry, or aquaculture production.
-The map shows areas in which at least 30% by area of the landscape comes under cultivation in any particular vear.
-Cultivated systems, including croplands, shifting cultivation, confined livestock production, and freshwater aquaculture, cover approximately 24% of total land area.
-In the last two decades, the major areas of cropland expansion were located in Southeast Asia, parts of South Asia, the Great Lakes region of eastern Africa, the Amazon Basin, and the U.S. Great Plains.
-The major decreases of cropland occurred in the southeastern United States, eastern China, and parts of Brazil and Argentina (C26.1.1).
-Most of the increase in food demand of the past 50 years has been met by intensification of crop, livestock, and aquaculture systems rather than expansion of production area.
-In developing countries, over the period 1961-99 expansion of harvested land contributed only 29% to growth in crop production, although in sub-Saharan Africa expansion accounted for two thirds of growth in production (C26.1.1).
-Increased yields of crop production systems have reduced the pressure to convert natural ecosystems into cropland, but intensification has increased pressure on inland water ecosystems, generally reduced biodiversity within agricultural landscapes, and it requires higher energy inputs in the form of mechanization and the production of chemical fertilizers.
+22 Cultivated systems are lands dominated by domesticated species and used for and 23 substantially changed by crop, agroforestry, or aquaculture production.
+The map shows areas 24 in which at least 30% by area of the landscape comes under cultivation in any particular 25 year.
+Cultivated systems, including croplands, shifting cultivation, confined livestock 26 production, and freshwater aquaculture, cover approximately 24% of total land area.
+In the 27 last two decades, the major areas of cropland expansion were located in Southeast Asia, parts 28 of South Asia, the Great Lakes region of eastern Africa, the Amazon Basin, and the U.S. 29 Great Plains.
+The major decreases of cropland occurred in the southeastern United States, 30 eastern China, and parts of Brazil and Argentina (C26.1.1).
+Most of the increase in food 31 demand of the past 50 years has been met by intensification of crop, livestock, and 32 aquaculture systems rather than expansion of production area.
+In developing countries, over 33 the period 1961-99 expansion of harvested land contributed only 29% to growth in crop 34 production, although in sub-Saharan Africa expansion accounted for two thirds of growth in

+9 10 to convert natural ecosystems into cropland, but intensification has increased pressure on inland water ecosystems, generally reduced biodiversity within agricultural landscapes, and it requires higher energy inputs in the form of mechanization and the production of chemical fertilizers.
 Cultivated systems provide only 16% of global runoff, although their close proximity to humans means that about 5 billion people depend for all or some of their water on supplies from cultivated systems (C7 Table 7.2).
 Such proximity is associated with nutrient and industrial water pollution.